malaychand/fair_app/README.md

 # App make your life Better
-# using own NLP model my model1
+## using own NLP model my model for fair idea